MovingBlocks/TempDoc/Dev-Setup.md

 ### Configuration

-Follow these instructions to get ready to run from code - unless you're a core contributor with Push access to the main repo, you can then use the MovingBlocks section on [[FancyGit]] instead - no fork needed
+Follow these instructions to get ready to run from code - unless you're a core contributor with Push access to the main repo, you can then use the MovingBlocks section on [[Fancy Git]] instead - no fork needed

 * "Fork" the project by opening https://github.com/MovingBlocks/Terasology and clicking the little fork button in the upper right
 * Note the url to your fork, should be something like `git@github.com:[user]/Terasology.git`
-* Start up IntelliJ to get it hooked up with source control (you can also use plain command line - see the [[FancyGit]]
+* Start up IntelliJ to get it hooked up with source control (you can also use plain command line - see the [[Fancy Git]]
 * Under the Version Control menu - Checkout from version control - GitHub
 * Provide your login details (you might also have to give IntelliJ a password manager password and such)
 * Your GitHub details should pop up - pick a directory to check out into